StrangeBeeCorp/helm-charts/charts/thehive/README.md

 However, we recommend that you use a managed object storage service to guarantee the best performance and resilience of your deployment, such as:
 - [AWS s3](https://aws.amazon.com/s3/)
 - [GCP Cloud Storage](https://cloud.google.com/storage)

+Do note that [network shared filesystem (e.g. NFS)](https://docs.strangebee.com/thehive/installation/deploying-a-cluster/#file-storage) is supported too, but it can be trickier to implement and slower.